Minneapolis Defective Medical Device Attorneys

 A manufacturing defect can occur as an unintended consequence of the manufacturing process.
 Examples include contamination and flaws in making the product.

 Being injured by a defective medical device is a scary experience, and the process of filing a defective medical device lawsuit can be complex.
-If you or a loved one have been injured by a defective medical device, contact the team at GoldenbergLaw.
-We have over thirty years of experience litigating defective medical device lawsuits for thousands of clients and obtaining justice through settlements.
-The defective medical device attorneys at GoldenbergLaw will be here for you to help you recover physically, emotionally, and financially.
+If you or a loved one have been injured by a defective medical device, contact the team at GoldenbergLaw, PLLC.
+We have over 30 years of experience litigating defective medical device lawsuits for thousands of clients and obtaining justice through settlements.

-If you receive a direct settlement offer from a device manufacturer, contact the Defective Medical Device Attorneys at GoldenbergLaw who will review your case to review any offer and help you make the best decision possible.
+If you receive a direct settlement offer from a device manufacturer, contact the attorneys at GoldenbergLaw, PLLC.
+We will evaluate your case to review any offer and help you make the best decision possible.